 On Christ the King Sunday, we Lutherans remember that Jesus is the forever-king of both the spiritual and the material world, working in both realms, through the Holy Spirit, to bring about God’s plan for all people.
 We remember that Jesus is our forever-pastor, walking with us today, leading us in his Path, always at the right hand of God the Father, praying with us when we pray and bearing our worries and troubles for us.

-Advent is the next season in the church calendar, starting on Sunday, Nov.
-29. It marks the beginning of a new church year and a new spiritual cycle.
+Advent is the next season in the church calendar, this year starting on Sunday, Dec.
+2. It marks the beginning of a new church year and a new spiritual cycle.
 We start by preparing for the coming of God’s Anointed One as a baby at Christmas.